RavenVR/Game-Making-Using-Pygame-Testing/updatelog.md

 # UPDATE LOG

+## 3.5.5
+CHANGED Pong 1 player so that if the ball hits the top and bottom wall then the score wont change

 ## 3.5.0
 UPDATED Flappy Bird to look more like the mobile version and has bg music, if you want me to get rid of it dm me RavenVR#9423